DLBPointon/testandtrace-aru/README.md

 """

+You'll have to remove the line break introduced in the above query.
+This query returns all information carried in the database

 ## Task

+1 - Design a relational database for Covid-19

+    This includes the assignment of data types, the atomicity, indexing and production of an ERD

+2 - Query

+    Provide evidence of a query for those infected with the variant LOND-1362B14

 ## Notes
 Containers are currently personalised for my personal machine, please double check file locations in the docker-compose.yaml.

 ## Containers

+1 - Database

+2 - API

+3 - Webserver